South Carolina Observes Mental Health Month

 Columbia, SC – Recognizing South Carolinians who are living with a mental illness, the South Carolina Department of Mental Health (SCDMH) joins the nation in commemorating May as Mental Health Month.

 “At the Department of Mental Health we strive to find new and innovative ways to help those who live with mental illness,” said SCDMH State Director John H. Magill.
-“From the expansion of our award winning Telepsychiatry and School-based Services programs to our on-the-ground response to the Townville tragedy last autumn, we are dedicated to early intervention, improved access, providing ongoing support, and fighting stigma.”
+“From the expansion of our award winning Telepsychiatry services to our School Mental Health services programs, we are dedicated to early intervention, improved access, providing ongoing support, and fighting stigma.”

-SCDMH and many non-profit organizations will hold public events to mark Mental Health Month.
-For a calendar of these activities, view the Agency’s Mental Health Month toolkit, at www.scdmh.net.
-To find Mental Health Month screenings or events in your area, discover ways you can help raise awareness during Mental Health Month, request a speaker on Mental Health topics, or learn more about the programs and services offered by the South Carolina Department of Mental Health, call (800) 763-1024 or visit www.scdmh.net.
+Many SCDMH centers will hold public events to mark Mental Health Month.
+For a calendar of these activities, view the Agency’s Mental Health Month toolkit, at scdmh.net/welcome/may-is-mental-health-month.
+To find Mental Health Month events in your area, discover ways you can help raise awareness during Mental Health Month, request a speaker on Mental Health topics, or learn more about the programs and services offered by the South Carolina Department of Mental Health call (800) 763-1024 or visit our web site at www.scdmh.net.

 The South Carolina Department of Mental Health’s mission is to support the recovery of people with mental illnesses, giving priority to adults with serious and persistent mental illness and to children and adolescents with serious emotional disturbances.
 The Agency serves approximately 100,000 citizens with mental illnesses, approximately 30,000 of whom are children and adolescents, and provides outpatient services through a network of seventeen community mental health centers and numerous clinics.
-It also operates four hospitals, one community nursing care center, and three veterans’ nursing home
+It also operates multiple inpatient hospitals, including one for substance use treatment, one community nursing care center, and three veterans’ nursing homes.

 Contact: SCDMH Office of Public Affairs